Originally posted March 3, 2016

-For car accident victims who sustain injuries, medical bills are often a dreaded reality.
-Attorney Ken Harrell of Joye Law Firm provides some insight regarding what he believes clients should do about medical bills from a car accident.
-You can watch the video on YouTube here.
+For people who sustain injuries in car accidents, huge medical bills are often a dreaded reality.
+Below, Attorney Ken Harrell of Joye Law Firm provides some insight regarding what he believes car accident victims can do about their accident-related medical bills.
+You can also watch our video on this topic on YouTube here.

 What About High Deductibles?

-What Do I Do About My Medical Bills After A Car Accident?
+What Do I Do About My Medical Bills After a Car Accident If I Can’t Get a Letter of Protection or Medical Lien?

 Facing Medical Bills from a Car Accident?
 Get Legal Help Now